backtrue/chatbutton/legal/en/privacy-policy.md

 - **Business Transfers**: In connection with a merger, acquisition, financing, or sale of assets, subject to confidentiality safeguards.

 ## 5. Data Retention
-We retain Customer data for as long as your Account is active or as needed to provide the Services.
-Configuration records, invoices, and logs may be retained for legal, security, and accounting requirements.
+We retain Customer data for as long as you use the Services or as needed to provide them.
+Configuration records and logs may be retained for legal, security, and accounting requirements.
 We retain End User event metadata for up to 24 months unless a shorter period is required by law or a Customer requests deletion sooner (subject to legitimate interests).

 ## 6. International Transfers
 We operate in Taiwan and may process data in other countries where we or our service providers maintain facilities.
 When transferring personal data internationally, we rely on appropriate safeguards such as Standard Contractual Clauses or other lawful mechanisms.